Roboy/roboy_dialog/docs/developer_manual/1_Tutorials.rst

     }

-One function called “listen()” has to be implemented.
+One function namely “listen()” has to be implemented.
+This function is called by a thread and should return a new `Input` or keep the thread waiting if there isn't any new `Input` available.

 ::
     @Override
     public Input listen() throws InterruptedException, IOException {